thadseaver/xplus-rename/README.md

 ## How to use it ##

-1) Unzip and place this file in the .../public/documents/X+ folder with the rest of the X+ files.
-You may have to rename this file, but we'll get to that in a few minutes.
+1) Download the [Setup Sheet](https://github.com/thadseaver/xplus-rename/blob/cfcd031c530b43805d7902a0c227ed9bbc23421c/js/default_xss.js "Setup sheet") and/or [Tool List](https://github.com/thadseaver/xplus-rename/blob/cfcd031c530b43805d7902a0c227ed9bbc23421c/js/default_tl.js "Tool List") Javascript files and place them in your .../public/documents/X+ folder with the rest of the X+ files.

 ### Rename the .js file to match your configuration name. ###